 - 1. Of no further use when medical needs end; - 2.
-For the exclusive use of the patient; - Not primarily for comfort or hygiene; - 4.
+For the exclusive use of the patient; - 3.
+Not primarily for comfort or hygiene; - 4.
 Not for environmental control or for exercise; and - 5.
 Manufactured specifically for medical use.

-We will determine whether the item satisfies the conditions above.
+The claims administrator will determine whether the item satisfies the conditions above.